vokal/dominatr-grunt/README.md

   Method of communicating with Browserstack for testing.
 Only utilized when running `grunt teststack` or `npm run teststack`.

 - #### notification
   A custom task to send an email using AWS SES after a deployment completes.
-This is not included by default in the `deploy` alias, but should be included as an additional task in the deployment task like `grunt deploy notification --env=staging --aws-access-key-id=.. --aws-secret-access-key=...`.
+This is included at the end of the `deploy` alias.

   The notification task requires the AWS access key and secret key to work, as well as a host url set in the `env.json` file.
 This should point to the deployed url so it can be linked in the email correctly.
-The email addresses should also be included in the environments file as `notification.emailTo` and `notification.emailFrom`.
+Email addresses should be included in the environments file as `notification.emailTo` and `notification.emailFrom` and the `emailFrom` must be [SES Verified](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).

+  Because this task is at the end of a `deploy`, it can fail without preventing deployment.
+This will show as a failure in the `terminal` and CI services but the files have been uploaded to AWS.

 - #### ngtemplates
   Compiles a `templates.js` file in the build directory with all of the `modules/*/templates/*.html` files for caching in angular.
 When referencing these files in an angular app, the file path should be similar to `modules/<modulename>/templates/<filename>.html`.